| Melbourne — loading...

 Share house (per room)$207$10,7649% below

-Pro tip: If you’re flexible on the exact street, prices can vary 15-20% within Yarraville alone.
-The streets closer to the main strip and tram stops command premium.
+If you are flexible on the exact street, prices can vary 15-20% within Yarraville alone.
+Properties closer to Anderson Street and Yarraville station command a premium.
+The quieter blocks toward Somerville Road or Murray Street tend to be slightly more affordable.

 Monthly Living Costs Breakdown